Top oil exporter Saudi Arabia targets net zero emissions by 2060 - Up News Info

 Some investors have expressed concerns over the kingdom’s carbon footprint.
 Others say Saudi Arabia emits the least carbon per barrel of oil and that de facto ruler Prince Mohammed is serious about economic diversification.

 “Obviously the carbon footprint is an issue.
 However, we would highlight that realistically carbon is going to be slow to phase out, and oil is here for some time yet,” Tim Ash at BlueBay Asset Management said in emailed comments.
-(Reporting by Yousef Saba; additional reporting Raya Jalabi in Dubai; editing by Nick Macfie and Jason Neely)
+(Reporting by Yousef Saba and Saeed Azhar in Riyadh, Marwa Rashad in London and Maher Chmaytelli in Dubai; Additional reporting by Raya Jalbi in Dubai; writing by Ghaida Ghantous; editing by Nick Macfie and Jason Neely)

 Advertisement